Camera Obscuras

 All you need is a cheap magnifying glass, a shower curtain some gaffer

-an appetite for 'Fruit and Fibre' cereal!
+tape and an appetite for 'Fruit and Fibre' cereal!

 The Tube Obscura (hole)